-Douglas is an experienced social researcher and Senior Consultant at BOP Consulting, leading on major multi-stakeholder research and evaluation projects in the UK and internationally.
+Douglas is an Associate at BOP Consulting, leading on major multi-stakeholder research and evaluation projects in the UK and internationally.
 He is an expert in social impact studies, developing sector-leading quantitative and qualitative methodologies and evaluation frameworks to explore interactions between cultural engagement and a broad range of outcomes.
 These cover health and wellbeing, education and community development.

 On these topics and more, Douglas works with diverse organisations at a senior level.
 His recent clients include British Council, Goethe Institut, UNESCO, Arts Council England, Creative Scotland, British Film Institute, Liverpool Biennial, BALTIC Gateshead, Green Man, and WOMAD festival.